-(U) On 17 January 1966, during a meeting of the MSFEB which General Evans attended as an observer, one of the AAF "experiments" was outlined by a NASA official.
+On 17 January 1966, during a meeting of the MSFEB which General Evans attended as an observer, §§ one of the AAP "experiments " was outlined by a NASA official.
 He described a "S-IVB Spent Stage Experiment" whose purpose was to demonstrate the feasibility of providing a habitable, shirt-sleeve environment in orbit using already developed hardware.
 An airlock would be developed:

-...using qualified Gemini flight hardware to allow docking of the Apollo Command Service Module (CSM) with the hydrogen tank of the spent stage of the S-IVB booster.
-Once docked, the airlock unit will provide ingress-egress capability, life support, electrical power, and the necessary environmental control required for pressurizing and maintaining the S-IVB stage hydrogen tank so that astronauts may work inside in a shirt sleeve environment during a 14-day or greater mission.
-34
+using qualified Gemini flight hardware to allow docking of the Service Command (CSM) with the hydrogen tank of the spent stage of the S-IVB booster.
+Once docked, the airlock unit will provide ingress-egress capability, life support, electrical power, and the necessary environmental control required for pressurizing maintaining the S-IVB stage hydrogen tank so that astronauts may work inside in a shirt-sleeve environment during a 14-day or greater mission.34

-(U) The "spent stage" experiment was to be scheduled for the SA-209 mission in the last quarter of 1967.
+The "spent stage" experiment was to be scheduled for the SA-209 mission in the last quarter of 1967.
 Listening to this presentation, it occurred to General Evans that the early flight date might offer the Air Force a unique opportunity "to design experiments, directly supporting MOL development, to obtain information on crew activities in a large volume orbital vehicle."
-On 21 March, at another meeting of the Board, he advised the NASA members that the Air Force was studying the possibility of conducting MOL-oriented experiments aboard the orbital workshop.
+On 21 March, at another meeting of the Board, he advised the NASA member that the Air Force was studying the possibility of conducting MOL-oriented experiments aboard the orbital workshop.
 Dr. Mueller welcomed the Air Force interest and said the Board would consider any experiments proposed.
-36
+36 ad hoc group met twice and identified nine experiments for consideration.37 Subsequently, it selected six to be flown in the workshop: (1) Integrated Maintenance; (2) Suit Donning and Sleep Station Evaluation; (3) Alternate Restraints Evaluation; (4) Expandable Airlock Technology; (5) Expandable Structure for Recovery; and (6) Modular Assembly for Antennas.
+The MOL Systems Office sponsored the first three experiments, and RDT's Aerospace Propulsion Laboratories (APL) the last three.
+SSD's Detachment 2 was designated the Houston focal point and "management interface" for coordinating and integrating the experiments into the workshop.38

 Following this meeting, the Vice Director, MOL, appointed an ad hoc group to study and recommend experiments for the Apollo Workshop.
-The group was chaired by Dr. Yarymovych and included representatives of the MOL Systems Office, Detachment 2 at Houston, and AFSC's Research and
+The group was chaired by Dr. Yarymovych and included representatives of the MOL Systems Office, Detachment 2 at Houston, and AFSC's Research and Technology Division (RTD) and Office of the Deputy Commander for Space.
+During April 1966 the

-^{}This was before the reconstitution of the Board.
+^{§§} This was before the reconstitution of the Board.